ParklyInc/smart-alert-dialog/README.md

 ![image](https://github.com/pedant/sweet-alert-dialog/raw/master/change_type.gif)

 ## Setup
-The simplest way to use SweetAlertDialog is to add the library as aar dependency to your build.
+The simplest way to use SmartAlertDialog is to add the library as aar dependency to your build.

 **Maven**